 Choose one of the Online Mad Libs For Kids and fill in the blanks to create a mad lib story.

 After you fill in all the blanks, read your story out loud!

 Hopefully, you enjoyed reading a funny, silly story!

-In this lesson, you will develop your skills in writing thesis statements by practicing with mad lib thesis statements.
+In this lesson, you will develop your writing skills by practicing with mad lib thesis statements.

-Having a strong thesis is essential because every paragraph in your essay should link back to this statement.
-Consider these four questions as a thesis test:
+A strong thesis is essential because every paragraph in your essay should link back to this statement.
+Consider these four questions as a thesis test.